ELfassiMohamed/Kantara/README.md

 # Kantara

 Kantara is a fast, local-first document preprocessor designed to extract and optimize data from various file formats (PDF, DOCX, PPTX, CSV) for Large Language Models (LLMs).
 It converts complex documents into token-efficient JSON, Markdown, or HTML formats.

+## Features

+- **Local-First & Fast:** Runs entirely on your machine.
+No cloud dependencies, no data leaves your computer.
+- **Embedded Web UI:** Comes with a beautiful, responsive Single Page Application (SPA) bundled inside the JAR.
+- **Supported Formats:**
+  - PDF (page-aware text extraction, metadata, section detection, and structured table candidates)
+  - DOCX (paragraph sections and real Word tables)
+  - PPTX (slide text and real PowerPoint tables)
+  - CSV (headers, row numbers, delimiter detection, and formatted values)
+- **Output Formats:**
+  - **JSON:** Structured and clean, ready for programmatic consumption.
+  - **Markdown:** Clean and readable, optimized for LLM prompting.
+  - **HTML:** Renderable structured output for previews and browser-friendly exports.
+- **Token Optimization:** Automatically cleans up whitespace, collapses multiple newlines, and strips common boilerplate to save LLM tokens.
+- **LLM Chunking:** Adds source-aware chunks with token estimates for direct use in retrieval and prompting workflows.
+- **Batch Processing:** Upload one document or a batch of PDF/DOCX/PPTX/CSV files in the embedded web UI.

+## Prerequisites

+- Java 21 or higher
+- Maven 3.8+

+## Downloads

+Release builds are published from Git tags named like `v1.0.0`.

+By default, the server starts on port `7070` and will automatically open your default web browser to `http://localhost:7070`.